openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 Config.py
 ---------

-To complete the campaign, a configuration file ``config.py`` is required that configures the scenario, nodes and the evaluation.
-For the first experiment, a config.py can be found in ``myOpenWNS/tests/system/WiMAC-Tests--main--1.2/PyConfig/experiment1/``, this file needs to be copied into the simulations directory (``myFirstCampaign/experiment1``):
+To complete the campaign, a configuration file ``config.py`` is required that configures the scenario, stations and the evaluation.
+For the first experiment, a config.py can be found in ``myOpenWNS/tests/system/WiMAC-Tests--main--1.2/PyConfig/experiment1/``, this file needs to be copied into the simulations directory (``myWiMAXCampaign/experiment1``):

 .. code-block:: bash

    $ cp ../../myOpenWNS/tests/system/WiMAC-Tests--main--1.2/configTutorial/experiment1/config.py .

 Take a look at the first lines of the configuration file ``config.py`` and you can see how to adjust the parameters of this scenario:

 .. literalinclude:: ../../../../../.createManualsWorkingDir/wimac.tutorial.experiment1.config.simulationParameter
    :language: python